keys-i/radb/docs/examples.md

 ## Joins

-No SQL database would be complete without joins, and radb supports most join types such as inner joins (both implicit and explicit):
+No SQL database would be complete without joins, and raDB supports most join types such as inner joins (both implicit and explicit):

 ```sql